Update 4/6/2017: Post updated and applies to all versions of Dynamics CRM from CRM 2011 to Dynamics 365.

 One of my pet peeves about sorting data in charts is, that the proper order for the viewer, may not always be alphabetic or numbers ascending or descending.
 A prime example of this is Territories.
 I often see three territories used.
 West, Central and East.
 When viewing them on a chart, they often appear like this.

 At first glance that seems ok, but a part of visualizing data is making it easy to decode for the viewer.
 Especially in demo situations.
 If looking at the names of a few geographically dispersed territories like this, you would assume the data is being presented in the same order as if you were looking at them on a map.
-Unfortunately there’s no way to alphabetically sort Central, East and West so they appear in the preferred order of West, Central, East.
+Unfortunately, there’s no way to alphabetically sort Central, East and West so they appear in the preferred order of West, Central, East.

-Now, we could just add an introducing letter or number to each name so they would sorted like we wanted, but having “A. West”, “B. Central” and “C. East” just doesn’t look good and we don’t want to add irrelevant information to our charts.
+Now, we could just add an introducing letter or number to each name so they would sort like we wanted, but having “A. West”, “B. Central” and “C. East” just doesn’t look good and we don’t want to add irrelevant information to our charts.
 Besides, that would just be way too easy.

-There are two methods to achieve this, so you can pick the one that fits your needs the best.
+There are two methods to achieve this so you can pick the one that fits your needs the best.